Get Moshi

 • If remote clipboard is enabled, the absolute path is also placed on the host's clipboard so a follow-up paste on the desktop lands the same value.

 Files accumulate in ~/.moshi/uploads/.
-Manage them from the Files screen, or rm -rf ~/.moshi/uploads/* over SSH.
+Manage them from the Files screen (images surface there with thumbnails), or rm -rf ~/.moshi/uploads/* over SSH.

 If Ctrl+V doesn't work